 So often in stories, authors attempt to describe the scenic beauty of their story setting.
 In the really good books, these scenes can be well done.
 Rare is it, however, that such scenes are intrinsically connected to the story.
 Something more than window dressing, but not really something entirely of its own, this kind of description is usually applied to enrich the story.
 In the case of Porter, however, it is the other way around.
 Her stories are often the vehicle through which we are invited into the natural scene.
 Instead of being where the story is set, they are the inspiration for the story itself.
 To Porter, the Limberlost (or any of the other natural settings she writes about) was a vibrant and exciting living thing.
 She saw the swamp as a character onto itself.

 In this article I must review Freckles and A Girl of the Limberlost together.
 While each story is capable of standing on its own, and Girl is not exactly a sequel to Freckles, the two stories are part of a set.
 For some reason, many booklists recommend A Girl of the Limberlost for teenage girl readers and Freckles for teenage boy readers.
 I suppose this is because the title characters are respectively, a girl and a boy.
 But I think this is a serious miscalculation.
 These two books are a set and probably should be read as such.
 Also, readers of Girl will have some of Freckles ruined for them if they read out of order.
-When Girl opens, Freckles has left the swamp, his success is well know, his specimen box and “Cathedral” are left in the care of Eleanor.
+When Girl opens, Freckles has left the swamp, his success is well know, his specimen box and “Cathedral” are left in the care of Elnora.
 Later in the story, his future life is revealed.
 While I do not love the ending of Freckles, I would not have wanted it ruined for me by reading these books out of order.
 Also, Girl is a darker and harder book.
 If you are reading with young people, it is so much better to approach it with the happy memories of Freckles in your heart.

 I lead a book club for young readers in my local community.
 This summer we read Freckles and Girl together in August.
 Our discussion was exciting!
 This particular club was for girls 10-16.
 Half of the girls strongly preferred Freckles and half cherished Girl.
 All universally agreed that the ending to Freckles was cheesy, but that we all loved seeing Freckles and The Angel in Girl.
 Nearly two thirds of the girls thought Elnora was “too perfect” and unbelievable.
 One third had a soft spot for her and understood that, like Emily of L.M.
 Montgomery’s Emily of New Moon, Elnora was living in a hard situation which demanded her to be as perfect as possible.
 All of my girls thought Porter’s writing was something like Montgomery’s and Alcott’s, and they are eager to read more.

 When the story opens, Freckles uses all of his Irish stubbornness and his God-given good character to convince Duncan to hire him as a Limberlost guard.
 Duncan, not only the teamaster but partner in the timber company, needs a “reliable, brave, strong man who will guard (200 acres of the Limberlost) every hour of the day and sleep with one eye open at night.”
 For one year, such a guard will walk the length of the trail twice a day to check that none of the trees are being stolen by lumber thieves.
 It is a hard, cold, terrifying, and dangerous job.
 The Limberlost is dangerous all on its own with rattlesnakes, swamp pits, and severe winter weather.
-But, more than that, a disgruntled and desperate gang of men are trying to mark and steal the trees before Duncan’s crew can finish the work they are on and move to the Limberlost lease.
+But, more than that, a disgruntled and desperate gang of men are trying to mark and steal the trees before Duncan’s crew can finish the work they are on and move to the Limberlost land.
 Our plucky title character does get the job and proves his worth more than once before the end of the story.